 Do you remember sitting down to write essays for your college applications?
 Neither do I. For many of us it’s been a long time (or really long time, but who’s counting?).
 However, if you think back to all the great advice you received about applying to college and writing those essays or your personal statement, many of the same rules apply today when looking for a job and writing your cover letter:

 - Be selective.
 Just as some students apply to as many 40 colleges, many people on the job hunt apply to far too many jobs and then wonder why they never hear back.
-It’s because you couldn’t possibly be equally qualified for 100 different unrelated jobs or have done enough research to write a convincing cover letter articulating why they can’t live without you.
+It’s because you couldn’t possibly 1) be equally qualified for 100 different unrelated jobs or 2) have done enough research to write a convincing cover letter articulating why they can’t live without you or 3) have taken the time to utilize your network so your resume just went into a black hole.
 Invest time customizing the cover letters for the select handful of jobs that you really want (and are actually qualified for) rather than blasting out generic applications for countless jobs that you haven’t researched and at the end of the day, probably aren’t really interested in.
 When it comes to your job search, more is not always more.

 - Be your authentic self.
 Choosing the right college is about finding the place that has the right environment, culture, classes, activities and professors for you.
 You won’t find it if you don’t take the time to understand what’s important to you.
 Same is true in the job search and the interview process.
 It’s a two-way street and it’s important to do your homework and ask questions to make sure that the company and role are the right fit for you.